How Your Credit Score Affects Car Insurance Rates (And What to Do About It)

 If your credit has improved since you first obtained coverage, contact your insurer and ask about a re-rating.
 Some companies will review your updated credit information mid-term or at renewal and adjust premiums accordingly.
 If you've improved your score by 50+ points, this single call could save you hundreds of dollars.

-For high-risk drivers who are having difficulty securing standard coverage, specialized insurers like Direct Auto or Dairyland may offer competitive options.
-These carriers often place less emphasis on credit than mainstream companies.
+For drivers who have difficulty securing standard coverage, carriers specializing in high-risk auto insurance may offer competitive options.
+These carriers often place less emphasis on credit than mainstream companies — though premiums may still run 50–200% above standard rates.

 Strategy Potential Savings Time to Implement